-It also has all the camera features of the latter, including Night Sight (Google's excellent long-exposure low-light mode), dual exposure controls and Frequent Faces, which recommends shots with people that you frequently photograph.
+It also has all the camera features of the latter, including Night Sight (Google's excellent long-exposure low-light mode), dual exposure controls and Frequent Faces, which recommends shots with people that you frequently photograph most.

-In my tests, I find it practically impossible to distinguish between the photos taken by the Pixel 4a and Pixel 4.
+In my tests, I found it practically impossible to distinguish the photos taken by the Pixel 4a and the Pixel 4.
 Photos have that distinctive Pixel look where shadows are accentuated.

 But the Pixel 4a lacks Pixel Neural Core, the dedicated chip in the Pixel 4 that helps with image processing and other machine learning tasks.
 Photos shot by the Pixel 4a, especially when using Night Sight, generally take a fraction longer to be saved than with the Pixel 4.

 In terms of software, the Pixel 4a has some new tricks, albeit they are improvements to niche features, such as the Recorder audio recording app and the Live Caption feature that adds captions to audio or video.

 The latter now adds captions to phone calls and video calls (with Google Duo or Facebook Messenger, for instance), which is useful for hard-of-hearing users - despite the captions not being entirely accurate in my test.
 Presumably for places where there are laws on recording calls, a voice message informs the person on the other end about the live caption being used at the start of the call.